ENG1-Team-8/Dragon-Race/README.md

 ## Dragon Boat Race: The Game Licence

 All rights to any use of this game goes to:
-Matthew Tomlinson
+Matthew Tomlinson,
-Ionut Manasia
+Ionut Manasia,
-Matilda Garcia
+Matilda Garcia,
-Josh Stafford
+Josh Stafford,
-David Kayode
+David Kayode,
 Charlie Hayes

 You must give us all money you make from this game
 Any fame made from this game (Twitch Youtube etc.) must be attributed to us in EVERY way